Nevenall/blades-in-the-dark/src/02-the-characters.md

 Add a list of five distinctive items that are either Fine (+1 quality), light (reduced load), rare, or otherwise specific to this character.

-Some examples include: Weapons, clothes, arcane impliments, specialized tools, custom gear, capable pets, or supernatural objects.
+Some examples include: Weapons, clothes, arcane implements, specialized tools, custom gear, capable pets, or supernatural objects.